HMM301 - Principles of Pharmacology

 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong)|

 SLE212 or HNN215

-3 x 1 hour classes and 1 x 1 hour seminar per week
+1 x 2 hour class per week and 1 x 1 hour (equivalent) online class per week and 1 x 1 hour seminar per week

 This unit provides an introduction to pharmacology at the cellular and molecular level.
 Topics include drug structure, mode of action, drug-receptor interactions, effects on cell signalling and function, drug absorption and metabolism, pharmacokinetics, toxicity, and gene-drug interactions.
 This unit will provide a foundation for subsequent studies in therapeutic development and advanced topics in medical biotechnology.

 Assessment task 1: Weekly Seminar questionnaire (10 classes x 1%) 10% total

 Assessment task 2: Case study (1200 words) 20%

 Assessment task 3: Mid-trimester test (45 minutes) 20%

 Golan, D., Tashjian.
 A. H., Armstrong, E. J., Armstrong, A. 2011.
 Principles of Pharmacology: The Pathophysiologic Basis of Drug Therapy, 3rd edn, Lippincott Williams & Wilkins, US.

 Click on the fee link below which describes you: